Romulo-Anjos/Codenation_2020/README.md

 # Codenation_2020
-Repositório para o curso do Codenation 2020 de Data Science
+Repository for the Codenation 2020 Course
+This will be a Course for Data Science